BEAM (Building & Establishment Automated Mapper)

 Building & Establishment Automated Mapper (BEAM)

-BEAM is an AI tool developed to automatically map rooftops of buildings in informal settlements for a variety of benefits.
+BEAM is an AI tool that uses machine learning to automatically map rooftops of buildings in informal settlements for a variety of communal benefits.

 View the BEAM user manual